Welcome to York University Libraries!

 Failure to observe the rules described here may result in disciplinary action being taken against the offender.
 The following minimum standards of conduct are to be observed in the Libraries:

-1. Food and drink is not permitted in some areas of the Libraries.
-Library users are expected to respect Library food and drink policies.
+1. Food is not permitted in the Libraries.
+Library users are expected to respect the York University Libraries Food and Drink Policy.

 3. Library users may be required to open briefcases, knapsacks, other bags or carrying cases at the exit.